apache/airflow/README.md

   they are present in providers as `install_requires` limitations.
-We aim to keep backwards compatibility of providers with all previously released Airflow 2 versions but there will be sometimes breaking changes that might make some, or all providers depend on minimal Airflow version.
-Change of the minimal MAJOR.MINOR version of Airflow is a breaking change for provider, because installing the new provider might automatically upgrade Airflow (which might be undesired).
+We aim to keep backwards compatibility of providers with all previously released Airflow 2 versions but there will be sometimes breaking changes that might make some, or all providers, to have minimum Airflow version specified.
+Change of that minimum supported Airflow version is a breaking change for provider, because installing the new provider might automatically upgrade Airflow (which might be undesired).
 * **Airflow Helm Chart**: SemVer rules apply to changes in the chart only.
 SemVer MAJOR and MINOR